 Notes

 - Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 4 days.
-(See step 3.)
+See step 4.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Read my tips and tricks on how to freeze cookie dough.

-- Special Tools (affiliate links): Glass Mixing Bowl | Whisk | Electric Mixer (Handheld or Stand) | Baking Sheets | Silicone Baking Mats or Parchment Paper | Large Cookie Scoop | Cooling Rack
+- Special Tools (affiliate links): Glass Mixing Bowl | Whisk | Electric Mixer (Handheld or Stand) | Baking Sheets | Silicone Baking Mats or Parchment Paper | Medium Cookie Scoop | Cooling Rack

 - Molasses: 1 Tablespoon of molasses helps give these cookies incredible flavor.
 Be sure to use unsulphured or dark molasses (do not use blackstrap; I prefer Grandma’s brand).
 If you don’t have any, simply leave it out.
 Do not replace with anything else.
 Likewise, cinnamon adds flavor as well.
 Not necessary, but it sure is tasty!